JonVanDam/jon-van-dam-2024/src/pages/lyra-unit-selection/lyra-unit-selection.md

 seoDescription: ''
 ---

+<div class="note">This plugin in still in development. <a href="https://discord.com/invite/jZ2s8a7cg4">Join our Discord server</a> to be notified when it comes out!</div>

 Lyra Unit Selection is a plugin for Lyra projects in Unreal Engine 5.
 It allows players to dynamically select characters and equipment.

 Notable features are: